tucats/ego/docs/LANGUAGE.md

 fmt.Println(m)
 ```

-In this example program, the main program defines a variable `cx` which
+In this example, the main program defines a variable `cx` which
 is a _channel_ variable, of type `chan`.
 The duration and the channel
 variable are passed to the go routine.
 Importantly, the program then
 receives data from the channel, using the `<-` notation.
 This causes the